isabella232/advertising-cloud.en/help/training.md

 **DATA INTEGRATIONS**

-Learn about Adobe Advertising Cloud's 3rd party data integration partners like BlueKai, Exelate, Lotame, Experian etc as well as additional data capabilities and tools.&nbsp; Whether you are working with Adobe Analytics, Adobe Audience Manager or another 3rd party DMP, through a short integration process, learn where&nbsp;to access all of your 1st, 2nd or 3rd party data through your Ad Cloud DSP account.
+Learn about Adobe Advertising Cloud's 3rd party data integration partners like BlueKai, Exelate, Lotame, Experian etc as well as additional data capabilities and tools.
+Whether you are working with Adobe Analytics, Adobe Audience Manager or another 3rd party DMP, through a short integration process, learn where to access all of your 1st, 2nd or 3rd party data through your Ad Cloud DSP account.

 **ATTRIBUTION**

-Learn how to measure campaign attribution through the&nbsp;Adobe Advertising Cloud platform.
+Learn how to measure campaign attribution through the Adobe Advertising Cloud platform.

 **BRANDSIGHTS**